Football Official

 When a QB is behind the line of scrimmage, when is it considered a sack to a minus rushing attempt?

-Asked by Turk about 10 years ago
+Asked by Turk over 10 years ago

 That's a statistical issue, which officials don't really deal with.
 My personal understanding is that sacks are rushing attempts.

-Asked by Reese about 10 years ago
+Asked by Brad about 9 years ago